dev-AshishRanjan/Hello-World-starter-project/README.md

 # **_Hacktoberfest 2023_**

 Hacktoberfest has came with it's 10 season to promote Open-Source Contribution.
-**After Learning how to contribute using this repo, go to our real world project [Idea-Arca](https://github.com/dev-AshishRanjan/Idea-Arca).It's also up for Hacktoberfest.**
+**After Learning how to contribute using this repo, go to our real world project [Idea-Arca](https://github.com/dev-AshishRanjan/Idea-Arca).
+It's also up for Hacktoberfest.**

 ## What to Contribute (To Dos)